BREAKING: Supreme Sides With Christian Who Refused to Create Same-Sex Wedding Websites

 The Court held that “The First Amendment prohibits Colorado from forcing a website designer to create expressive designs speaking messages with which the designer disagrees.”

-Fearing that she would run afoul of Colorado’s anti-discrimination law, she filed for a declaratory judgment.
-She lost in the lower courts and the federal appeals court, but then appealed to the Supreme Court.
+Fearing she would run afoul of Colorado’s anti-discrimination law, she filed for a declaratory judgment.
+She lost in the lower and federal appeals courts, but then appealed to the Supreme Court.

 The ruling added that “Abiding the Constitution’s commitment to the freedom of speech means all will encounter ideas that are ‘misguided, or even hurtful.’
 Consistent with the First Amendment, the Nation’s answer is tolerance, not coercion.
 The First Amendment envisions the United States as a rich and complex place where all persons are free to think and speak as they wish, not as the government demands.
 Colorado cannot deny that promise consistent with the First Amendment.”